 - 2 1/4 pounds stew beef, cubed into 1" x 1" to 1 1/2" x 1 1/2" pieces

 - 14 ounces of mixed wild mushrooms, such as chanterelle, shiitake, oyster, and criminis

 - 1 bouquet garni (thyme, parsley, bay leaves)

 - sea salt and freshly ground black pepper

 - Preheat oven to 325 degrees.

-- Add the beef to the hot skillet to brown all of the sides.
+- Turn the heat up to medium, add the beef, in batches, to brown all of the sides.
 Sprinkle salt and pepper on the beef while cooking.
 Transfer the browned beef to a bowl.
 Continue browning the rest of the meat.

-- Cook the wild mushrooms to the skillet until soft, about 2-3 minutes.
+- Cook the wild mushrooms until soft, about 2-3 minutes.
 Season with salt and pepper.
-Transfer to the baking dish.

-- Remove the bouquet garni, check the seasoning, and serve hot.
+- Remove the herbs, check the seasoning, and serve hot.

 Recipe Inspired by Clodagh's Kitchen Diaries: Delicious Recipes Throughout the Year by Clodagh McKenna